LazaUK/IndustrySolutions-WindFarm/README.md

 ![screenshot_6.6](images/Screenshot6_6.png)
 7. Debugging mode of the Helium console can help you verify that decoded telemetry values are re-routed further up to the Azure IoT Hub;
 ![screenshot_6.7](images/Screenshot6_7.png)
+8. Azure IoT Explorer can be used to monitor ingested device telemetry in real time;

 ## Appendix A: High-level system design
 ![screenshot_appendixA](images/Screenshot_AppA.png)